kemuelGermones/Unexplained/README.md

 ### Description

-Unexplained is an online forum web application built with Node.js, Express and MongoDB that enables users to communicate with each other by posting messages and engaging in discussions on various topics.
+This online forum web application facilitates user communication through the posting of messages and participation in discussions pertaining to a wide range of topics, such as sightings of paranormal entities, UFOs, the potential existence of extraterrestrial life, and other inexplicable phenomena.

 ### Requirements